DaveCTurner/davecturner.github.io/_posts/2018-07-24-uncrossing-lines.markdown

 points.
-For these situations it was very useful to work in Isabelle as there were a few places where I had to proceed by enumerating cases and it's all to easy to miss one case when working by hand, especially when working with geometry and doubly so when trying to consider degenerate cases.The proof of `swap_decreases_length` in particular involved nested case splits that would have been tricky to cover exhaustively by hand.
+For these situations it was very useful to work in Isabelle as there were a few places where I had to proceed by enumerating cases and it's all to easy to miss one case when working by hand, especially when working with geometry and doubly so when trying to consider degenerate cases.
+The proof of `swap_decreases_length` in particular involved nested case splits that would have been tricky to cover exhaustively by hand.